Research

 • What is the precise pathway CSF flow follows?
 Technical limitations currently prevent high-resolution, in vivo measurements throughout the entire brain.
 Numerical modeling provides a promising approach for predicting brain-wide transport, bridging observations in different experiments, and developing experimentally-testable hypotheses.
 Relevant publications: Tithof et al 2019Troyetsky et al 2021, Tithof et al 2022, Boster et al 2022

 • Is transport of different solutes dominated by advection or diffusion at different levels of the glymphatic pathway?
 Understanding modalities of transport is important for identifying optimal approaches to manipulating solute transport in the brain.
 Such insights will help prevent and treat neurodegenerative diseases (e.g., Alzheimer's) by identifying novel strategies for enhancing clearance of amyloid-β and tau.
-Relevant publications: Troyetsky et al 2021, Tithof et al 2022, Boster et al 2022, Mukherjee & Tithof 2022, Watkins et al 2024 (under review), Yousofvand & Tithof 2024 (under review), Quirk et al 2024 (under review)
+Relevant publications: Troyetsky et al 2021, Tithof et al 2022, Boster et al 2022, Mukherjee & Tithof 2022, Watkins et al 2024, Quirk et al 2024, Yousofvand & Tithof 2024 (under review)

 • How does this system go awry during acute neurological conditions (e.g., stroke, traumatic brain injury)?
 Our recent studies implicate glymphatic dysfunction as an important early contributor to brain edema.
 In particular, many such conditions initiate waves of spreading depolarization (irregular heightened then inhibited neuronal activity) which have recently been demonstrated to disrupt the glymphatic system.
 Relevant publications: Mestre et al 2020, Du et al 2021, Mukherjee et al 2023, Hussain et al 2023

 • Can this pathway be utilized as a novel route for drug delivery?
 The brain is unique from the rest of the body in that it strictly regulates what is able to pass back and forth between the blood and brain tissue (via the blood brain barrier).
 It may be possible to deliver drugs (e.g., cancer treatments) to the brain more effectively via CSF flow, but it is essential to understand details of brain solute transport.
-Relevant publications: Plog et al 2018, Yousofvand & Tithof 2024 (under review), Quirk et al 2024 (under review)
+Relevant publications: Plog et al 2018, Quirk et al 2024, Yousofvand & Tithof 2024 (under review)

 The Tithof lab is interested in:

 • In vivo experiments.
-We perform direct measurements of CSF flow at the surface of the brain by injecting fluorescent tracers and imaging at high spatial and temporal resolution using two-photon microscopy.
+We perform direct measurements of CSF flow at the surface of the brain by injecting fluorescent tracers and imaging: (i) at high spatial and temporal resolution using two-photon microscopy, or (ii) at brain-wide length scales use transcranial macroscopic imaging.
 We collaborate with Professor Kodandaramaiah's research group to leverage cutting-edge technologies enabling novel approaches for probing the glymphatic system.

 CSF velocity in the perivascular space